AntoineTSIO/pages-tests/README.md

 # pages-tests

-This repository is juste a GitHub Pages test
+This repository is just a GitHub Pages test